Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 at the EVER -> EVM direction the operation's on the EVM network are as follows :

+- Minting: If the token is an EVM MultiVault token.

-- minting if evm MultiVault token and releasing if alien or native token, native token will be released as its wrapped version.
+- Releasing: If the token is an alien or native token.
+For native tokens, they will be released as their wrapped versions.

 ### Approving Alien ERC-20 Tokens

-If the target token being transferred from EVM to EVERSCALE is **non-EVERSCALE native** (MultiVault Token) and **ERC-20 token**, it's necessary to approve the "MultiVault" contract at the first in order to transfer the amount of target token to itself.
-If the transferable token is the EVM network's native coin, we must attach the desired amount of native coin to tx and call the `depositByNativeCoin`.
+If the token being transferred from EVM to EVERSCALE is a non-EVERSCALE native MultiVault token and an ERC-20 token, it is necessary to approve the "MultiVault" contract first in order to transfer the amount of the token to itself.
+If the transferable token is the EVM network's native coin, the desired amount of the native coin should be attached to the transaction and the depositByNativeCoin function should be called.

 ### Event Contract Deploy Value (expected_evers)

-Amount of ever which we expect to see after event deployment and confirmation.
+The expected amount of EVER that is expected to be seen after event deployment and confirmation.

-Note that in EVM -> EVER direction, if we want to pay the EVERSCALE operations in sender evm network native coin, we have to determine that by setting this parameter to a certain amount and vice versa. see [how to set expected_evers ?](./FAQ.md##how-to-set-expected_evers)
+Note that in the EVM to EVER direction, if you want to pay the EVERSCALE operations in the sender's EVM network native coin, you need to set this parameter to a certain amount. \
+User must set it to zero if paying the fees with EVER. \
+ For more information on setting expected_evers, see [how to set expected_evers](./FAQ.md##how-to-set-expected_evers)

 ## EVERSCALE OPERATIONS

-at the EVM -> EVER direction the operation's on the EVERSCALE as follows :
+n the EVM to EVER direction, the following operations are performed on EVERSCALE:

-- deploying the event contract referring to token deposit on evm network.
+- Deploying the event contract referring to token deposits on the EVM network.

-- releasing token if ever native token and minting if evm alien token.
+- Releasing tokens if they are EVERSCALE native tokens.
+- Minting tokens if they are EVM alien tokens.

 ## Operational Differences Between Alien Tokens and Native Tokens in EVERSCALE